 Will vape affect my tattoo once it’s healed?

 Nicotine based vapes will have an effect similar to smoking.
-Just like smoking, vape ages skin faster than a non-smoker.
+Just like smoking, vape does age your skin faster than a non-smoker.

 Vaping will not age your tattoo as fast as smoking does.
 But it will have a similar effect over time.